jschuur/chatgpt-repl/README.md

 - `.settings` shows all the current settings
 - `.reset` resets one or all settings to when you launched the current session
 - `.model`, `.temperature`, `.maxtokens`, `.historylength` or `.system` followed by a value will change a setting, or show it without a value
-- `.models` shows the list of supported models
+- `.models [update]` shows/force updates the list of supported models
 - `.retry` reruns the last prompt with the latest settings
 - `.last` shows the last response again without running it through ChatGPT again (applies new word wrap/clipboard settings)
 - `.clear` clears the [conversation history](#controlling-conversation-context)